Fetchinator7/Video-Upload-Editor/README.md

    - Don't like manually organizing by date?
 Once you specify a parent folder all the videos will automatically be put inside that folder for the current year and month.

+## NOTE
+By default a video's title is today's date followed by a space to add your own title afterward, but the title can't end in a space (because of Windows 10 compatibility) so the default title has to be modified for it to be valid.

 ## Installation

 ### Mac